 Yes!
-Several of our thematic programmed retreats are only appropriate for children who can participate in adult worship and conversation; see retreat descriptions.
+Several of our themed retreats are appropriate for families with children; see retreat descriptions.

 I’m bringing young children.
 What do you provide and what do I need to bring?

-We offer several amenities for parents of young children, including cribs, crib sheets, baby baths, toys, books, high-chair or booster seats, easily accessible storage areas for breast milk/regular milk, and easily accessible milk and snacks at all hours.
+We offer several amenities for parents of young children, including cribs, crib sheets, baby baths, toys, books, high chairs, easily accessible storage areas for breast milk/regular milk, and easily accessible milk and snacks at all hours.
 Call us before your retreat and we’ll work with you to make sure your young child’s needs are met.
-We always have yogurt and fruit available.

 What times are meals served?

-We typically gather as a community for meals at 7:45am, noon and 6pm.
-For group retreats, we can work with you to develop a schedule that is best for your retreat, should your group prefer to meet for meals at other times.
+We typically gather as a community for meals at 8am, noon and 6pm.
+For group retreats, we can work with you to develop a schedule that works best for your retreat, should your group prefer to meet for meals at other times.
 All meals are served family style; we don’t serve buffet-style meals.